Starting 5s: Previewing high school girls basketball season in the A-K Valley

 The Raiders, who bumped up to Class 2A after finishing runner-up to St. Joseph in Section 3-A last year, return four starters who hope to lead the team to its seventh straight postseason berth.

-St. Joseph, a WPIAL Class A finalist last year after making the semifinals the previous two seasons, hopes to make it six straight this year.
+St. Joseph, a WPIAL Class A finalist last year after making the semifinals the previous two seasons, hopes to make it six straight.
 The Spartans will have to do it with just one returning starter.

 Highlands also has to replace four starters as it goes after its fifth straight WPIAL appearance in Class 4A.

-Apollo-Ridge, the fourth-place team in Section 3-3A last year, moves down to Class 2A as it also shoots for its fifth trip to the postseason in as many seasons.
+Apollo-Ridge, the fourth-place team in Section 3-3A last season, moves down to Class 2A as it also shoots for its fifth trip to the postseason in as many seasons.

 All current streaks include the open playoffs in the 2020-21 season.